awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

     Typically, the keytab file is located at `/etc/hadoop.keytab` and the principal is in the form of `hadoop/<hostname>@<REALM>`\.
 **Note**
 This workaround will be effective for the time period the Kerberos ticket is valid\.
 This duration is 10 hours by default, but can configured by your Kerberos settings\.
 You must re\-run the above command once the Kerberos ticket expires\.
++ The default database engine for Hue 4\.6\.0 is SQLite, which causes issues when you try to use Hue with an external database\.
+To fix this, set `engine` in your `hue-ini` configuration classification to `mysql`\.
+This issue has been fixed in Amazon EMR version 5\.30\.1\.

 **Release 5\.30\.0 component versions**